2001-Thu Mar 23 02:22:02 EDT 2017

 Vetstreet.
 All rights reserved.
+Powered by Brightspot.

 Vetstreet does not provide medical advice, diagnosis, or treatment.
 See Additional Information ›

 Cats and dogs ruled the headlines this year.
 Among them were Bentley the quarantined Cavalier King Charles Spaniel, Tara the hero cat and a rescued dog who made it to the big leagues with the Milwaukee Brewers — just to name a few.

 We checked in on these famous animals to find out what they've been up to since we last saw them.

 We hear about lots of hero dogs, but a feline in California captured the world’s attention in May when she ran off a dog who was attacking her family’s 4-year-old, Jeremy Triantafilo.
 His mom, Erika, was watering a nearby tree when the neighbor’s dog escaped a gated driveway and attacked the boy.
 The whole thing was caught on surveillance video, and Tara the cat was hailed as a hero for saving the boy.

 Since then, Tara has had lots of honors, including an official recognition from the California State Senate, an award from The Cat Fanciers' Association and the chance to “throw” the first pitch at a minor league baseball game.
 This month, Tara was the grand marshal of the Christmas parade in her hometown of Bakersfield, California.

 Aside from her awards, day-to-day life has returned to normal for the famous feline, but her family will never forget her bravery.
 “We've had some opportunities to meet amazing people and visit some great places throughout the last six months.
 They are lifelong memories that we'll cherish,” the family told us in an email.
 “Every chance we have to show how much we appreciate her, she is loved on.
 She is very happy in our home.”